Times You Feel Unusually "On" In Social Situations

 This article describes a phenomenon that happens to some people as they're trying to develop their people skills, and which can derail their progress ever so slightly.

 What happens is that they're trying to improve their skills in a particular, tricky area and have an exceptionally good session.
 For some reason they're just 'on'.
 They're hyper-confident and energetic and accomplish more than they ever have before.
 They may have finally been able to do some intimidating things for the first time.

 For example, they might be at a party and spend the night effortlessly working the room and talking to people, when normally all they'd have the courage to do is chat to the two friends they came with.
 Or they could have spent the entire night fearlessly dancing when before they were always too inhibited to step foot on the dance floor.

 The first time this happens to you you leave the party/club/get together buzzing with energy.
 You can't believe what a good night you had.
 You can't fall asleep when you get home.
 It feels like you've finally turned a corner.
 The worst is over.
 You're going to be fine from now on.

 So how can this mess you up?
 Well first, that one good night never ends up being the turning point it appeared to be at the time.
 It was just a deceptive anomaly.
 You were in an unusually self-assured headpsace, and had an abnormally good outcome that day, but you'll regress back to your more average behavior.
-You'll have plenty more lackluster, mediocre, and discouraging outings before you finally develop your people skills to a reasonable standard.
+You'll have plenty more so-so or lacklustre outings before you finally develop your people skills to a reasonable standard.